 Muscles Engaged When Exercising on a Stepper or Elliptical

-While the lower body muscles worked are very similar between both of these machines, when using an elliptical, you also have to take into account the upper body muscles used to help you complete each stride.
-An elliptical workout would be considered more of a full-body exercise, while this is great for burning calories and achieving a well-rounded cardiovascular workout, it can take some of the work off of the lower body.
+While the lower body muscles worked are very similar between both machines, when using an elliptical, you also must consider the upper body muscles used to help you complete each stride.
+An elliptical workout would be considered more of a full-body exercise, while this is great for burning calories and achieving a well-rounded cardiovascular workout, it can take some of the work off the lower body.

 A mini stepper, on the other hand, may come equipped with resistance bands to work your upper body as you step.
 However, this movement is in addition to stepping and doesn’t take away from the work your lower body will need to do to complete steps on the mini stepper.

 To see the best muscle activation when exercising, it’s important to move with proper form.
 On both the mini stepper and elliptical, it’s important to move with intention and keep bringing your form to the forefront of your thoughts throughout your workout to make sure you’re moving effectively and getting the most out of your workout.

 Try to avoid bobbing up and down on these machines, or letting your momentum carry you throughout your workout.
 Instead, brace your core and focus on using your legs to push with power into the pedals.
 You’ll get the most out of your muscles from each workout and reduce your risk of injury.

 Resistance will vary from machine to machine.
 Regardless of if you’re working with a mini stepper or elliptical, the resistance used during your workout will affect the muscle activation you get from your workout, thus the muscle toning potential.
 When shopping, look for a machine with lots of resistance so you can continue challenging your muscles and seeing results throughout your fitness journey.